Key Takeaways:

 1. Maximum storage space

-Closed cabinets—especially custom cabinetry—can fit into corners, above appliances, or under counters.
-You can stack items, hide cleaning tools, or add built-ins like an appliance garage.
+Closed cabinets—especially custom cabinetryCabinets built to specific dimensions, finishes, and styles for personalized spaces.—can fit into corners, above appliances, or under counters.
+You can stack items, hide cleaning tools, or add built-ins like an appliance garageA built-in storage compartment that conceals small appliances..

 2. Hides mess